leafac/leafac.com/prose/playing-the-game-with-plt-redex/reduction-relations.md

 - `(row_1 ... [position_1 ... ○ ○ ● position_2 ...] row_2 ...)`: The template to build the board after the move.
 It changes the sequence `● ● ○` into `○ ○ ●`, and reconstructs the surroundings with the names `position_<n> ...` and  `row_<n> ...`.
 - `"→"`: The name of the clause.

-The clause for when a peg jumps over its neighbor on the left is similar, and the clauses for when a peg jumps over its neighbors on the top or bottom follow the same idea, but we must use named ellipses (`..._<suffix>`) to capture the surroundings involving multiple rows.
-The named ellipses guarantee the same number of `position`s to the left of the sequence in which we are interested, aligning the column.
+The clause for when a peg jumps over its neighbor on the left is similar.
+The clauses for when a peg jumps over its neighbors on the top or bottom follow the same idea, but we must use named ellipses (`..._<suffix>`) to capture the surroundings involving multiple rows.
+The named ellipses align the sequence of interest (for example, `● ● ○`) in the same column, because it guarantees the sequence is preceded by the same number of `position`s in each `row`.
 For example, the following is the rule for when a peg jumps over its neighbor on the bottom:<label class="margin-note"><input type="checkbox"><span markdown="1">The ellipses `<suffix>`es (for example, `_n`) must only appear in the input pattern, not in the output template.</span></label>

 ```racket
 (--> (row_1